 The deal works if the appraised value is at or above the purchase price and the NOI supports the required DSCR at the loan amount.
 The deal gets complicated when either condition isn't met.

-A Bakersfield property that appraises below the purchase price creates a loan-to-value problem.
+A property that appraises below the purchase price creates a loan-to-value problem, whether it's in Bakersfield or anywhere else.
 The lender's maximum loan is based on the appraised value, not the contract price.
 If you agreed to pay $1.8M but the property appraises at $1.65M, your down payment requirement just increased.

 A property where the appraiser calculates lower NOI than the seller's pro forma creates a DSCR problem.
 The lender will use the appraiser's income figure, not the seller's, and the maximum loan amount adjusts accordingly.